BossFightDev/Open-House-MVP/README.md

 ## Acknowledgments

 * Hat tip to Julian Pegues, Antonio Melendez, and Jake Cooley for leading the charge and bringing this idea to life.
-* Thanks to Brandon Bruce and Katschke for providing the opportunity, designs, product leadership, and guiding the user experience.
+* Thanks to Brandon Bruce and Katschke for providing the designs, user experience, and product leadership.
 * Shout-out to Ryan Hamblin and Dan Frehner for the help along the way.